senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 	// add function TrippleValue
 ```

+It will make life simpler if you make the package name the same as the directory name.
+Don't put blanks in your directory names.

-The capital letter at the beginning tells Go that you are exporting the name.
+The capital letter at the beginning of `DoubleValue` tells Go that you are exporting the name.

-The test code:
+The test code is placed into `mkPkg/test1` in the file `test1_test.go`.

 ```
 	package test1